Many farms benefit from goats, but you might wonder which ones have long hair.

 These goat breeds with long hair are helpful because people use their wool or hair as fiber to make clothes; they even sell or trade it to other farmers.

-Furthermore, long-haired goats are not only beautiful to look at, but they also thrive in cold areas, and their hair is often a valuable commodity.
+Furthermore, long-haired goats are beautiful and thrive in cold areas, and their hair is often a valuable commodity.

 The Saanen is a dairy breed that originated in Switzerland and is one of the most productive.

-This all-white goat is one of the best milk producers and adapts well to a variety of situations.
+This all-white goat is one of the best milk producers and adapts well to various situations.

 As a result, it is one of the most prevalent dairy goats in the United States.